init4/gigabyte-z390-ud-thunderbolt-hackintosh/README.md

 The USB hub built-in to the Thunderbolt display will not wake from sleep.
 To wake it up again you must power cycle everything, including unplugging the screen for 30 seconds while the PC is off.
 For now I have just disabled sleep.

 ## Notes
 Get [macOS patcher](http://dosdude1.com/software.html) to make it easier to download the macOS install packages.
-Finding direct links to the packages is really difficult.
+Finding direct links to the packages is difficult.

 If you are going to Hackintosh a Gigabyte Z390 UD, save yourself some time and upgrade the BIOS before you start, I wasted a couple of hours trying with F3 BIOS.
 Also, don't try to boot the installer from the front USB ports, this always failed in my experience.
 Note that the Gigabyte F9 and onward BIOS wont let you disable the SuperIO serial port (menu option is gone).
 This didnt seem to matter, even though others recommend disabling it.